Serving the L.A. Pagan community since 1999!

 Want an email reminder of our rituals?
 Fill out this short form.

-At this time of coming together, in this celebration of Lughnasadh, join us as we recognize the old tradition celebrated by the tribes of Ireland.
-It is at this time when people would gather in the very heart of Eire to feast and compete in games of skill, while never drawing a sword from its sheath in anger or retribution for past misdeeds or ancient grudges.
+The first of the great harvest festivals, Lughnasadh is a time when the four tribes, typically at odds, would gather in the very heart of Eire to feast.
+Tailtiu, Lugh's step mother, who exhausted herself clearing the fields for planting, requested on her deathbed that games be held in her honor.
+Every year, to honor her passing, the tribes joined in peace to compete, putting aside past misdeeds or ancient grudges.
 May we too gather in good faith, as one tribe, to acknowledge each other’s hard work and contribution toward the harvest, knowing that whatever we sow here this eve will be reaped in due time.

 Lughnasadh is also our Grove's celebration of 17 years of service to the L.A.
 Pagan community.